AtasieOana/Cinema-Site/README.md

 #### The site is responsive - phone, tablet or desktop

 ## Project opening
-Opening the project, if Node.js is installed, is done by opening the Power Shell corresponding to the folder where the entire project is located and inserting the following instruction:
+Opening the project, if Node.js is installed, is done by opening the PowerShell corresponding to the folder where the entire project is located and inserting the following instruction:
 ```
 node index.js
 ```